cvaugh/SimpleStats/README.md

 ## Configuration

-The configuration for the program is stored in `~/.config/simplestats/simplestats.yml`.
+The program's configuration file can be found at `~/.config/simplestats/simplestats.yml`.
 |Key|Description|Default value|
 |---|-----------|-------------|
 |`access-log-path`|The path to your Apache access log.|`/var/log/apache2/access.log`|